Burton C. Andrus: Nuremberg

 On May 20, 1945, Andrus was assigned as commandant, Prisoner of War Enclosure #32 in Mondorf-les-Bains, Luxembourg.
 The camp, codenamed "Ashcan", was an interrogation center for the most senior Nazi war criminals.
 On August 12, 1945, the prisoners were moved to a new prison in Nuremberg, Germany.
-The Nuremberg prison was adjacent to the courts where the Nuremberg Trials were held.
+The Nuremberg prison was adjacent to the courts where the Nuremberg trials were held.
 The security detachment at the prison, with Andrus as commandant, was established as the 6850th Internal Security Detachment (ISD), under the International Military Tribunal, United States Forces, European Theater (USFET).

 Colonel Andrus was a strict disciplinarian who made no distinction between those Nazi leaders who were military or civilian, treating them all as war criminals.
 Andrus was instantly visible in his immaculate uniform and shellacked helmet and swagger stick.
 Albert Speer commented (in his book Inside the Third Reich) that Andrus cordially greeted him when he arrived at Nuremberg Prison and also briefly mouthed an apology for having to maintain strict discipline.
 Contrary to Speer's claim, generally Andrus is seen as someone who deeply hated the prisoners and was tasked with taking away their defiance.
 Göring had mounted an arrogant coordination of the prisoners and often demagogued in court; Andrus' food regimen saw him shrink down by 80 lbs.
-Karl Doenitz, a much more reliable Nazi at Nuremberg, who served as Grand Admiral and was head of state after Hitler's death, surrendered to the allies, and who was not sentenced to hang, stated that he had had nightmares in which Andrus would show up to terrorize them.
+Karl Doenitz, who served as Grand Admiral and was head of state after Hitler's death, surrendered to the allies, and who was not sentenced to hang, stated that he had had nightmares in which Andrus would show up to terrorize them.